 Degree and non-degree students may choose to audit any course offered with a few exceptions.
-This option is available on the registration pages of WesleyWeb.
+The audit option is available through WesleyWeb registration.
 Non-Wesley students wishing to audit courses must apply in the Admissions Office, who will confirm the completion of a Bachelor's level degree prior to granting audit student status.
 Online and hybrid courses may not be audited.